Chiswick ferry wharf

 Chiswick ferry wharf is located on the southern side of the Parramatta River serving the Sydney suburb of Chiswick.
-It served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.
-The single wharf is served by RiverCat, River and Parramatta River class ferries.
+It is served by Sydney Ferries Parramatta River services operating between Circular Quay and Parramatta.

+History

+Construction on the original Chiswick wharf commenced in December 1994 with it opening on 20 March 1995.
+On 31 July 2017 a project to rebuild the wharf was completed that included a new pontoon.